asyx21/secret_santa/README.md

 ## How to use

+1. Install python `pip` package
-1. Prepare the participant file with details of the players.
+2. Prepare the participant file with details of the players.
 Use example participant.example.txt.
 You can name your file with `...local.txt` extension to make git ignore
-2. Install libraries with `pip install -r requirements.txt`
+3. Install libraries with `pip install -r requirements.txt`
-3. Run `python random_drawing.py players.example.txt` giving the participant file to generate the drawing results
+4. Run first `python random_drawing.py players.example.txt` giving the participant file to generate the drawing results